gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 #### Incident Response Team

 - Incident Handling
-    - When a security incident occurs, the IR team uses CTI to understand the adversary’s tactics and techniques, helping to contain, eradicate, and recover from the attack.
+    - When a security incident occurs, the IR team uses CTI to understand the adversary’s tactics and techniques, helping to contain, eradicate and recover from the attack.
 - Forensics & Analysis
     - IR teams use CTI data to perform detailed forensic analysis, looking for evidence of threat actor activity and understanding the scope of the attack.
 - Collaboration with SOC